13 Care Tips After Rebonding Your Hair

 6 Tips for the Next Few Months

 Here comes the most difficult part.
 You need to commit to the tips in this section to care for your new look for the next few months.
-How religiously you care for your tresses during this time will determine how healthy it will be till your next retouch appointment.
+How religiously you care for your tresses during this time will determine how healthy it will remain.

 This is where many of us tend to slack due to a lack of proper routine to care for our locks.
 Or perhaps we might end up agreeing to new commitments that shrink the time that we have for ourselves.
 Other times, we might just simply get over any momentary joy that once came with newly straightened locks and stop caring.